vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 ```
 - **Batching LLM calls to reduce inference costs:** Sentences are generated and scored in batches of 10, which brings down the cost and time of generating and scoring stories a lot.
 - **Require JSON outputs:** I wasted a lot of time trying to get the LM to output in a format that was easy to parse in Python.
 Eventually I realized that JSON outputs were perfect for this situation.
-Anecdotally, it feels like formatting-related hallucinations are less common when the model is tasked with outputting JSON and not some speical, user-defined format.
+Anecdotally, it feels like formatting-related hallucinations are less common when the model is tasked with outputting JSON and not some special, user-defined format.

 # Findings
-Some cognate words have stronger association with high-scoring sentences than others.
+Some cognate words have a stronger association with high-scoring sentences than others.
 For example, *université* and *enthousiasme* have average scores of 3.00, whereas *recherches* and *ouvre* have average scores of 1.67.
 These findings might seem obvious at first glance, but it's proof that the scoring function is doing something right!
 Cognates that are very easy to understand receive high scores.